 Jordan Galland’s encyclopedic memory for classic films has proven useful in the past few years, as a musician, writer and director.
-His feature film, Alter Egos, a comedic alternate reality in which superheroes are real but have lost all public support and government funding, is now available on Demand and DVD after a successful theatrical run, and his latest film score for the independent feature Supporting Characters, is out now on iTunes.
+His feature film, Alter Egos, a comedic alternate reality in which superheroes are real but have lost all public support and government funding, is now available on Demand and DVD after a successful theatrical run, his latest film score for the independent feature Supporting Characters is out now and Galland’s fourth solo EP, Wind-Up Rabbit, is available via iTunes.

-After two years of throwing his musical efforts into soundtracks (Supporting Characters), scores (The Neistat Brothers Original HBO Series) and music videos (like this one for The Ghost of a Saber Tooth Tiger), Jordan Galland is back with his forthcoming EP, Wind Up Rabbit.
+After two years of throwing his musical efforts into soundtracks (Supporting Characters), scores (The Neistat Brothers Original HBO Series) and music videos (like this one for The Ghost of a Saber Tooth Tiger), Jordan Galland is back with his latest EP, Wind-Up Rabbit.

 Also out this year is the original score for Galland’s film, Alter Egos.
 Working with longtime friend and collaborator Sean Lennon, Galland combined his experience in both cinema and music, advising Lennon on 24 original tracks for the film.
 The pair has previously collaborated on a handful of projects, including Galland’s former band, Dopo Yume, for which Sean occasionally moonlighted on guitar.